What is a Members’ Voluntary Liquidation (MVL)?, image of a closed sign | Crunch

 Who shall I appoint as a liquidator?

 We’ve got a great recommended partner for you - Contractor MVLs.
-They offer the high quality of service you’d expect from our Crunch partners and, if you’re a Crunch client, we’ll waive our usual accounts closing fee of £250+VAT if you use them.
-It’s the liquidator’s responsibility to distribute the funds among your company's shareholders.
+They offer the high quality of service you’d expect from our Crunch partners.
+And remember it’s the liquidator’s responsibility to distribute the funds among your company's shareholders.

 See how we can help you with our MVL service